"I guess my flying days are over." June 23, 2008

 for six miles to the airport at Camden, NJ (see below for

 a 6-minute film clip of this operation).
 An article describing his autogiro experiences is here.
+Another description of his airmail and autogiro experiences was published in Realizing the Dream of Flight (pp. 69-86), a NASA publication that celebrated the centennial of flight.

 During WWII he worked